What Should You Look for in a Top Rated Glove?

 The search for the perfect fastpitch softball glove has many pitfalls.
 Purchasing a glove based on the name sewn into it will get you as far as judging it on price alone.
 The most expensive leathers do not perform better than the materials that make up the gloves on this list.
 They may provide a bit better feel or longevity, but that does not always equate to better performance.

-The following list is, by necessity, incomplete.
+The following list and the accompanying reviews are, by necessity, incomplete.
 These gloves are representative of the best fastpitch softball gloves because of criteria they all have in common.
 The main thing they all address is parents’ and players’ needs for functional, long-lasting gloves that do not require taking out a second mortgage.
+Additionally, you should get an idea for which brands are the most trustworthy in the long run.
 In that respect, the following gloves offer what we believe is the most bang for the buck on the current market.

 Looking for Youth and Slowpitch gloves?
 Check out our overall softball glove reviews on the main page.